Jared Isaacman

-Jared Taylor Isaacman (born February 11, 1983) is an American billionaire entrepreneur, pilot, and commercial astronaut.
-He is the founder and chairman of Shift4 Payments, a payment processor, and the founder of Draken International, which provides adversary training to the U.S., British, and other NATO air forces.
-Through his leadership in private spaceflight, Isaacman has been credited with advancing competition in the space industry and reducing reliance on government programs.
-As of May 2025, his estimated net worth is US$1.4 billion.
+Jared Taylor Isaacman (born February 11, 1983) is an American billionaire entrepreneur, pilot, and commercial astronaut who has served as the 15th administrator of NASA since December 2025.
+He is the founder of Shift4 Payments, a payment processor, and the founder of Draken International, which provides adversary training to the U.S., British, and other NATO air forces.
+As of May 2025, his estimated net worth was US$1.4 billion.

-Isaacman commanded Inspiration4 – the first all-civilian spaceflight – using SpaceX's Crew Dragon Resilience which launched from Kennedy Space Center on September 16, 2021.
+Isaacman commanded Inspiration4 – the first all-civilian spaceflight – using SpaceX's Crew Dragon Resilience, which launched from Kennedy Space Center on September 16, 2021.
 He later led Polaris Dawn, during which he became the first private citizen to perform a spacewalk.

 In December 2024, President Donald Trump nominated him to serve as the 15th administrator of NASA.
 During his April 2025 confirmation hearing, Isaacman emphasized his outsider status and entrepreneurial background, stating his intent to usher in a "new Golden Age of Science and Discovery" at the agency.
 He faced questions over his close ties to Elon Musk, the founder of SpaceX, one of NASA's largest contractors.
 On May 31, 2025, Trump, among several actions preceding his feud with Elon Musk, withdrew Isaacman's nomination to serve as NASA administrator.
 He was renominated on November 4, 2025.
+He was confirmed as NASA administrator by the Senate on December 17, 2025 and sworn in the following day.

 Early life

 Isaacman was born on February 11, 1983, at Overlook Hospital in Summit, New Jersey, to Donald and Sandra Marie Isaacman.
-He is the youngest of four children.
+He is the youngest of four children and is of Jewish descent..
 His family lived in Union Township before moving to Westfield, New Jersey, around 1987, and later to the Liberty Corner section of Bernards Township when he was 12.

 He attended Wilson Elementary School in Westfield and William Annin Middle School in Bernards Township.
 While a student at Ridge High School, he launched a computer services business with a friend.
 At age 16, he left school to work full-time, later earning a GED.
-He received a bachelor's degree with a major in professional aeronautics from the fully online Embry–Riddle Aeronautical University, Worldwide Campus, in 2011.
+He received a bachelor's degree with a major in professional aeronautics from the fully online Embry–Riddle Aeronautical University Worldwide Campus in 2011.

 Business career

 In 1999, Isaacman founded United Bank Card, later renamed Harbortouch and then Shift4 Payments, a point-of-sale payments company.
 He has been CEO since its inception.
 By 2015, the company was generating $300 million in revenue and processing $11 billion annually.
 By 2020, it had scaled to $200 billion in payments per year.
 In the same year, Isaacman took Shift4 public and began processing payments for SpaceX's satellite-internet business, Starlink.

-In 2012, Isaacman co-founded Draken International, a Florida-based defense aerospace company that operated one of the world’s largest fleets of privately owned fighter jets.
-The company provided adversary training to U.S. military pilots and managed hundreds of millions in defense contracts, which Isaacman said saved taxpayers billions of dollars.
+In 2012, Isaacman co-founded Draken International, a Florida-based defense aerospace company that operates one of the world’s largest fleets of privately owned fighter jets.
+The company provides adversary training to U.S. military pilots and manages hundreds of millions in defense contracts.